gammasoft71/xtd/src/xtd.core.native.macos/README.md

-# xtd.core.native.unix
+# xtd.core.native.macos

 xtd.core is made to have many Operating System: Windows, linux, macOS, ...

-The [xtd.core.native.unix](.) is based on unix Operating System.
+The [xtd.core.native.macos](.) is based on macOS Operating System.

 ______________________________________________________________________________________________